bignimbus/cash.js/README.md

 var cash = new Cash(options);
 ```

 The `Cash` object is a constructor so more than one instance can be loaded (use this pattern with caution).
+Passable options are detailed in the [register](#register) section.

-## Settings
+## Register
 `cash`'s power comes from its ability to be modified and extended.
 On instantiation, `cash`'s [register](https://github.com/bignimbus/cash.js/blob/master/src/register.js) (my cheeky name for "settings") hash is extended by the passed `options` hash using Object.assign (not a deep copy).
 The [register](https://github.com/bignimbus/cash.js/blob/master/src/register.js) source annotates the configurable parameters.
-If you are adding a currency, consider forking this repo and submitting a pull request with the new configurations.
+If you are adding a [currency](https://github.com/bignimbus/cash.js/blob/master/src/currencies.js), consider forking this repo and submitting a pull request with the new configurations.
 You can never have too much `cash`!

 ## Core methods
 These methods are supported in `cash-lite` and `cash`.